metzger100/Phoenixmod-Gcam/README.md

 # Credits

-  This mod is built by those modders:
+  This mod is built with code made by those modders and Google:
   * Arnova8G2
   * BSG
   * back.rider